priyalOllosoft/localrepo/README.md

-his is for local repo
+This is for local repo